Angelo Emo: Naval campaigns against Tunis

-On 1 September 1784, his squadron anchored at Cape Carthage, five miles from the city of Tunis.
+Emo's squadron anchored at Cape Carthage, five miles from the city of Tunis, on 1 September.
 The Tunisian fleet, geared towards piracy against merchantmen, did not sail to oppose the Venetians, who were able to infiltrate the harbour of La Goulette during the night of the 3rd/4th and retake a Neapolitan merchant ship just captured by the pirates.
-After replenishing water and supplies in Sardinia, Emo sailed for Sousse, which he bombarded on 5–7 and 12 October 1784, before the autumn storms forced him to return to winter in Trapani in Sicily and Malta.
+After replenishing water and supplies in Sardinia, Emo sailed for Sousse, which he bombarded on 5–7 and 12 October, before the autumn storms forced him to return to winter in Trapani in Sicily and Malta.

-In April 1785, Emo returned to Tunis, but as the Bey of Tunis refused to negotiate, forcing Emo to return to Malta and Sicily.
-The Venetian fleet again bombarded Sousse intermittently (21 July, 27 July and 31 July—4 August) due to the bad weather, but with meagre results.
-Sfax followed (15–17 August 1785), before the fleet retired to Trapani again.
+Emo returned to the Tunisian shore in April 1785, anchoring at La Goulette.
+Negotiations with the Bey of Tunis failed, and Emo sailed back to Malta and Sicily.
+The Venetian fleet again bombarded Sousse intermittently (21 July 27 and 31 July – 4 August) due to the bad weather, but with meagre results.
+Sfax followed (15–17 August), before the fleet retired to Trapani again.
 After receiving reinforcements from Venice that raised his fleet to five first-rate ships of the line, one light frigate, two xebecs, one galiot, and the two bomb-vessels, Emo returned to La Goulette.
 It was here that Emo employed floating batteries of his own invention: large floats made of empty barrels, fortified with wet sandbags, and equipped with 40-pound guns and mortars.
 Along with the bomb-vessels, this gave the Venetians the ability to hit the settlements behind the sea walls during the nights of 3, 5, and 10 October.
 As the Bey remained obdurate, Emo dismantled his rafts and returned to Trapani.

-As the Bey continued to insist on his previous demands, Emo returned to the Tunisian coast in early 1786, attacking Sfax (and 6, 18, and 22 March, 30 April and 4 May).
+As the Bey continued to insist on his previous demands, Emo returned to the Tunisian coast in early 1786, attacking Sfax (on 6, 18, and 22 March 30 April and 4 May).
 The Tunisians had prepared for his arrival, repairing their walls and installing heavy guns, leading to intense artillery duels between the city and the fleet.
-Emo too had appreciated the effect of his floating batteries, and had built more of them, with still heavier mortars; in daring nightly operations they were led up to the sea walls, and bombarded the city's interior with such devastating effects that the inhabitants of Sfax pleaded with the Bey to resume negotiations, to little effect.
+Emo too had appreciated the effect of his floating batteries, and had built more of them, with still heavier mortars; in nightly operations they were led up to the sea walls, and bombarded the city's interior with such devastating effect that the inhabitants of Sfax pleaded with the Bey to resume negotiations, to little effect.
 The Venetian fleet retired to Malta, where the news that Emo had been elected Procurator of Saint Mark on 28 May reached the fleet, an event that was celebrated for three days and nights.
 With the Bey still refusing to negotiate, Emo attacked Bizerte from 30 July to 10 August, and then, from 26 September to 6 October, Sousse, which now was left almost entirely in ruins.